kubeflow-kale/kubeflow-kale.github.io/README.md

 ---------------------------------------------------------------------

+#### TL;DR

+Kale (Kubeflow Automated Pipelines Engine) is a tool composed of a Jupyter extension and a Python engine that lets a user deploy a Jupyter Notebook into a [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) workflow just by tagging the Notebook cells - no KFP SDK code required.

+#### Introduction

+In our experience, the machine learning and data processing prototyping phase often happens using Jupyter Notebooks.
+This can result in disorganized code that performs data processing, feature engineering, model definition, training and testing - all into the same notebook.
+Experiments can become hard to maintain and reproduce, possibly leading to wrong results and a lot of additional work.
+A messy ML pipeline makes it much harder also to deploy it in the Cloud for scale up and production.

+Kubeflow is becoming the standard de-facto platform when dealing with large scale machine learning workflows on top of Kubernetes.
+It is designed to simplify the setup, deployment and monitoring of Machine Learning jobs both in the Cloud and on-premises clusters, leveraging on and ecosystem of Cloud Native components.
+Together with the newly introduced Kubeflow Pipelines (KFP) platform, Kubeflow can help data scientist and software engineers to better organize end-to-end Machine Learning projects, from on-premise prototyping to scaling up in the Cloud and production serving.

+--

+Despite being designed to be simple and accessible, Kubeflow Pipelines' Python SDK can still result difficult for ML practitioners without a software engineering background.
+Many data scientists, especially in the research field, come from a physics or maths backgrounds, often lacking the engineering expertise to develop complex deployment and infrastructure setup procedures.

+Converting an existing Jupyter Notebook - running on-prem, even on a laptop - to a KFP pipeline, can become a challenging task when dealing with complex workflows.

+#### Kale: a simpler KFP interface designed for Data Scientists

+Kale was designed to address the difficulties by providing a tool to simplify the deployment process of a Jupyter Notebook into Kubeflow Pipelines workflows.
+Translating Jupyter Notebook directly into a KFP pipelines ensure that all the processing building blocks are well organized and independent from each other, while also leveraging on the experiment tracking and organization provided out-of-the-box by Kubeflow.

+The main idea behind Kale is to exploit the built-in Jupyter tagging feature [^1] [^2] to:

+1. assign cells to specific pipeline components
+2. define the (execution) dependencies between them
+3. merge together multiple cells into a single pipeline component

+Kale takes as input the tagged Jupyter Notebook and automatically generates a standalone Python script that describes the KFP pipeline using a series of KFP *lightweight components*, corresponding to the tagged jupyter cells.

+*Image here showing a few tagged cells and the resulting pipeline*

+One question you might raise is: *How does Kale manage to resolve the data dependencies between the steps, thus making available the notebook variables throughout the pipeline execution?*

+Kale runs a series of static analyses over the Python components to detect where variables and objects are first declared and then used.
+In this way Kale creates an internal graph representation describing the data dependencies between the steps.
+Using this knowledge, Kale marshals these objects between the pipeline steps by serializing the variables into a shared PVC.
+Both marshalling and management of the shared PVC is done transparently to the user, who does not need to worry about this.

 Kale is a Python package that aims at automatically deploy a general purpose Jupyter Notebook as a running [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) instance, without requiring the use the specific KFP DSL.

 The general idea of kale is to automatically arrange the cells included in a notebook, and transform them into a unified KFP-compliant pipeline.
 To do so, the user is only required to decide which cells correspond to which pipeline step, by the use of tags.
 In this way, a researcher can better focus on building and testing its code locally, and then scale it in a simple, organized and controlled way.